-John of Damascus outlined what baptism means for the Orthodox Church.
+John of Damascus outlined164 what baptism means for the Orthodox Church.
 We are only baptized once, but we must be baptized into the Trinity or it is not real Baptism.
 Baptism is an image of the death of Christ, and the details of the baptismal rite reflect that.
 But there are two parts to baptism: water and the Spirit, where water expresses death and the Spirit expresses life.

 "We confess one baptism for the remission of sins and for life eternal, since baptism declares the Lord's death.
 We are indeed 'buried with the Lord through baptism' (Colossians 2:12), as Paul said.
 So then, as our Lord died once for all, we also must be baptized once for all, and baptized according to the Word of the Lord, in the Name of the Father, the Son, and the Holy Spirit (Matthew 28:19), being taught the confession in Father, Son, and Holy Spirit.
 After having been baptized into Father, Son, and Holy Spirit, and having been taught that there is one Divine Nature in three Persons, if some are re-baptized 165, these, as Paul says, crucify Christ afresh.
 For it is impossible for those, who were once enlightened, to renew them again to repentance, seeing they crucify again for themselves the Son of God, and put Him to an open shame (Hebrews 6:4-6).
 But those who were not baptized into the Holy Trinity, these must be baptized again.
-Although Paul said, 'Into Christ and into His death were we baptized' (Romans 6:3), he does not mean that the invocation of baptism must be in these words, but that baptism is an image of the death of Christ.
+Although Paul said, 'Into Christ and into His death we were baptized' (Romans 6:3), he does not mean that the invocation of baptism must be in these words, but that baptism is an image of the death of Christ.
 By the three immersions, baptism signifies the three days of our Lord's entombment.
 The baptism into Christ means that believers are baptized into Him.
-We could not believe in Christ if we were not taught confession in Father, Son, and Holy Spirit, where Christ is the Son of the Living God (Matthew 16:16), Whom the Father anointed with the Holy Spirit (Acts 10:38).
-In the words of David, 'Therefore God, Your God, has anointed You with the oil of gladness above your companions' (Psalm 14:7 LXX).
-Isaiah, also speaking in the person of the Lord, says, 'The Spirit of the Lord is upon me because He has anointed me' (Isaiah 61:1 LXX).
-Christ, however, taught His own disciples the invocation and said, 'Baptizing them in the Name of the Father, the Son, and the Holy Spirit' (Matthew 28:19).
-Since Christ made us for incorruption, and we transgressed His command, He condemned us to the corruption of death in order that that which is evil should not be immortal.
-In His compassion, He stooped to His servants and became like us to redeem us from corruption through His own passion.
-He caused the fountain of remission to spring for us out of His holy and immaculate side (John 19:34).
-Water came out of His side for our regeneration, and the washing away of sin and corruption; blood came out of His side to drink as the pledge of life eternal.
-He laid on us the command to be born again of water and of the Spirit (John 3:5), through prayer and invocation, the Holy Spirit drawing near to the water.
-Since man's nature is twofold, consisting of soul and body, He gave us a twofold purification, of water and of the Spirit.
-The Spirit renews that part in us which is after His image and likeness, and the water by the grace of the Spirit cleanses the body from sin and delivers it from corruption.
-The water expresses the image of death, but the Spirit expresses the guarantee of life."
+We could not believe in Christ if we were not taught confession in Father, Son, and Holy Spirit, where Christ is the Son of the

-John of Damascus, Exposition of the Orthodox Faith, IV, 9.
+164 John of Damascus, Exposition of the Orthodox Faith, IV, 9.

-&lt;sup>165 Many of the heretics re-baptized those Christians that entered their communities.
+165 Many of the heretics re-baptized those Christians that entered their communities.